Home > Procycling

 Kuurne-Bruxelles-Kuurne is held on Sunday, a day after Omloop Het Nieuwsblad on the opening weekend of Belgian racing.

-The route has lesser climbs than Omloop Het Nieuwsblad, with the last 50km being relatively flat.
+The route has fewer climbs than Omloop Het Nieuwsblad, with the last 50km being relatively flat.
 Sprinters such as Fabio Jakobsen, Mads Pedersen, Peter Sagan, Dylan Groenewegen, and Mark Cavendish have previously won this race.

 E3 Saxo Bank Classic